remarkablemark/remarkablemark.github.io/_posts/2020/2020-12-11-migrate-travis-ci-to-github-actions-nodejs-workflow.md

 ### strategy.matrix

 [`strategy.matrix`](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) is the build matrix.
 In our example, we're running a job for a single node version.
-To run jobs for multiple node versions:
+To define jobs for multiple node versions:

 ```yml
 strategy: